puwei/DanielTakeshi.github.io/_posts/2015-08-22-miscellaneous-prelim-review-part-2.md

 This will probably be my last prelim review post.
 The topics I'll cover in this post are convex optimization, statistical learning theory (broadly), and logic/planning.
-Actually, I wanted to write about Kalman filtering, but I think I've done more than enough here, and there are too many equations involved to write that quickly.
+Actually, I wanted to make some detailed notes about Kalman filtering, but I think I've done more than enough here, and there are too many equations involved to write that quickly.

 ## Convex Optimization